thatte-idli-kaal-soup/tiks-ultimate.in/content/archive/goodbye-rsvp-app.md

 8 years ago, we tried an experiment at [Rajan]'s suggestion.
 We forked a baby open source app and made it [our own].
-We just started with the idea of making the WhatsApp group less noisy with all the call-ins, but over these years we added a whole bunch of features with ideas from y'all, like Google based logins, posts for long-lived content, media sharing, shared calendar, Secret Santa, etc.
+We just started with the idea of making the WhatsApp group less noisy by cutting down all the RSVPs aka call-ins, but over these years we added a whole bunch of features with ideas from y'all, like Google based logins, posts for long-lived content, media sharing, shared calendar, Secret Santa, etc.

 In the last couple of years, the app hasn't been getting enough love.
-A plain-old RSVP app shouldn't need much, but we added a bunch of personally identifiable information (PII) to the app, to make team management easier.
+A plain-old RSVP app shouldn't need much, but we added a bunch of personally identifiable information (PII) to the app to make team management easier.
 I have been worrying about all this PII for months now.
-We now have a new app from [KUPA] who will do this properly now.
+We now have a new app by [KUPA] who will do this properly!

 As a goodbye, I thought it'd be fun to write up a summary post.